It goes without saying that many of us have our favorite sports stars and athletes that we follow and perhaps idolize on a certain level.

 Most employees are in awe of the positions of their superiors, managers, and bosses.
 Collectively, we can refer to these people in non-management and middle management as followers.
 This is somewhat of an oversimplification, but for the purpose of this exercise, let’s go with it for now.
 For the sake of simplicity, we need to assign a name to this phenomenon.
 How about leadership envy?
 Leadership envy it is.

 Let’s explore this question historically, culturally, and logically.

 When we watch Tiger Woods hit the golf ball, we think that it cannot be that difficult.
 He makes it look easy.
-Then we go to the driving rang ourselves and find out how great Tiger Woods really is at playing golf.
-The first rule of greatness is making the complex look simple.
+Then we go to the driving range ourselves and find out how great Tiger Woods really is at playing golf.
+The first rule of greatness is to make the complex look simple.
 Many employees assume the job of their boss is not that difficult.

 Breaking Organizational Boundaries